Feeding Your Bird a Healthy Diet for a Long Life

 Step 1: Converting to Pellets

-We have found that type of pellet makes a world of difference in this process.
-We use Harrison's High Potency.
-It's a good quality, organic pellet, and it tends to dissolve and stick to the seed best.
-We mix the Harrison's pellets 50/50 with a budgie seed.
+Not all pellets are equal!
+Many pellets have excellent marketing and packaging claiming they are a complete diet with all the essential things your bird needs, but these same pellets are packed full of sugar and artificial ingredients.
+Birds on these type of pellets often have hormonal, behavioural, and health issues.
+We won't discuss here which pellets to avoid, but if you open the bag and it smells like sugar and chemicals, it's probably in our do not feed list.
+We will recommend pellets that we have found to better for the birds.
+We recommend Harrisons, Murphys, Natural Zupreem, and Paswells.
+We often use Harrisons or Paswells for the conversion process.
+They tends to dissolve and stick to the seed best.
+Mix pellets 50/50 with a budgie seed.
 Add water to the pellet and seed mix until it just covers the mix.
 This will create a mushy mix.
 The birds will dig the seed out of the mix and will taste the pellet.
 Change the mushy mix daily.
 After about three days, they will start eating more and more of the pellet in the mush.
 After one week, you should be able to put dry pellets in the cage with no seed and they will eat the pellets.
 During this process, never offer plain dry seed in the cage, and always offer a bowl of fresh food like chop.
 Also, closely monitor that they are eating.
 They often will pick out just seed the first day or two, but will start picking at the pellet and chop by day three.

 Once converted to pellets, it's easy to switch to any quality pellet.
 Please research your pellets and use high quality pellets.